our mission and vision:

 But we can assure you that we are dedicated to serving the needs of middle-school-aged boys, we are confident that SSB’s innovative curriculum will be academically enthralling and challenging, and we are ready to provide support and guidance for the social-emotional needs of SSB students.

-By joining Seattle School for Boys in its inaugural year, your son will be a pioneer embarking on an academic journey fueled by curiosity, engagement, and a joyful approach to learning.
+By joining Seattle School for Boys in its second year, your son will join a cohort of pioneers embarking on an academic journey fueled by curiosity, engagement, and a joyful approach to learning.

 Tuition based on a tiered approach depending on financial capacity